MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 - `Create`: The connection will automatically create the database file if it doesn't exist.
 - `FullMutex`: The connection is opened in serialized threading mode.
 - `NoMutex`: The connection is opened in multi-threading mode.
-- `PrivateCache`: The connection will not participate in the shared cache, even if it is enabled.
+- `PrivateCache`: The connection will not participate in the shared cache, even if it's enabled.
 - `ReadWrite`: The connection can read and write data
-- `SharedCache`: The connection will participate in the shared cache, if it is enabled.
+- `SharedCache`: The connection will participate in the shared cache, if it's enabled.
 - `ProtectionComplete`: The file is encrypted and inaccessible while the device is locked.
-- `ProtectionCompleteUnlessOpen`: The file is encrypted until it is opened but is then accessible even if the user locks the device.
+- `ProtectionCompleteUnlessOpen`: The file is encrypted until it's opened but is then accessible even if the user locks the device.
 - `ProtectionCompleteUntilFirstUserAuthentication`: The file is encrypted until after the user has booted and unlocked the device.
-- `ProtectionNone`: The database file is not encrypted.
+- `ProtectionNone`: The database file isn't encrypted.

 You may need to specify different flags depending on how your database will be used.
 For more information about `SQLiteOpenFlags`, see [Opening A New Database Connection](https://www.sqlite.org/c3ref/open.html).